-January 2021 if discrepancies exist between official Bellin College Nursing Guide Handbook & Catalog, printed materials and electronic information, the most current digital copy of the Guide available on the College website shall have precedence unless other sources specifically state that they are the official source in lieu of the digital copy of the Guide.
+July 2021 if discrepancies exist between official Bellin College Undergraduate Allied Health Sciences Guide Handbook & Catalog, printed materials, and electronic information, the most current digital copy of the Guide available on the College website shall have precedence unless other sources specifically state that they are the official source in lieu of the digital copy of the Guide.

-The Bellin College Nursing Guide Handbook & Catalog is not intended to create or represent a contractual relationship between the College and any student.
-The Bellin College Nursing Guide Handbook & Catalog, in conjunction with other official College documents such as Financial Aid Policies and Procedures, is intended to provide a student reference for rules, regulations, policies and procedures governing student behavior and the College's expectations of its students.
+The Bellin College Undergraduate Allied Health Sciences Guide Handbook & Catalog is not intended to create or represent a contractual relationship between the College and any student.
+The Bellin College Undergraduate Allied Health Sciences Guide Handbook & Catalog, in conjunction with other official College documents such as Financial Aid Policies and Procedures, is intended to provide a student reference for rules, regulations, policies and procedures governing student behavior and the College's expectations of its students.
 The College reserves the right to change the requirements published in this Guide at any time.
 The College reserves the right to change the program of study as needed to fulfill state approval and national certification requirements.

-Students are responsible to become familiar with information in all of the listed collage documents and adhere to the policies contained in these documents.
+Students are responsible to become familiar with information in all of the listed College documents and adhere to the policies contained in these documents.
 Bellin College reserves the right to make changes in its policies and procedures as conditions warrant.